The Kurdish Alphabet

 Z zz in zebraЗ зز

-The letter Q, along with the sound it represents, are not from the Kurdish language.
+The letter Q and the sound it represents do not belong in the Kurdish language.

 The letter Ü is seen in the Kełhuřî dialect of the Kurdish language.